CMC-lab/TranCIT/docs/tutorials.rst

 Tutorials
 #########

-This section provides comprehensive tutorials for using TranCIT: Transient Causal Interaction in different scenarios.
+This section provides comprehensive tutorials for using **TranCIT: Transient Causal Interaction Toolbox** in different scenarios.
 Each tutorial builds on the previous ones and includes complete working examples.

 .. contents:: Tutorial Contents
    :local: